Human Tracking Course Details

 Instructor: Rob Speiden is the author of Foundations for Awareness, Signcutting & Tracking and currently teaches basic and advanced courses for the Virginia Department of Emergency Management Search and Rescue program.
 He is the founder of the Natural Awareness Tracking School.
 He has contributed to the successful conclusion of well over one hundred searches for missing persons in the mid-Atlantic region.
 Rob is also an operational member of Commonwealth Search and Rescue and the Search and Rescue Tracking Institute (SARTI).
 He currently instructs the public, SAR volunteers and law enforcement officers in tracking and awareness skills that enhance search efforts for missing persons.

-Contact Us to Register for the Human Tracking Course
+Register for the Human Tracking Course

 (space is very limited)